mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 Each layer is going to embed another layer until the last layer embeds the core store.
 Each layer is going to override some methods (or all, depending on the layer).
-Each layer is responsible to decide what is handled entirely by the layer (for example a cache hit) or is delegated to the underneath layer (for example a cache miss).
+Each layer is responsible for deciding what is handled entirely by the layer (for example a cache hit) or is delegated to the underneath layer (for example a cache miss).